Listed on this page are our direct Bender

 generation removed.

 1.1.2.2.5.12.5.8.1.3.
-Alfons Greulich, 11-19-1909--12-28-1942, the third of ten children of Theresia Lena Klein and Franz Greulich born in Muhlhausen and died as a German soldier in WW II in Russia during the German invasion.
+Alfons Greulich, 11-19-1909--12-28-1942, the third of ten children of Theresia Lena Klein and Franz Greulich born in Mühlhausen and died as a German soldier in WW II in Russia during the German invasion.
 He was a master locksmith.
-Alfons Greulich is my Bender / Blaies generation's 4th cousin, 2 generations removed.
+Alfons Greulich is my Bender / Fries / Blaies generation's 4th cousin, 2 generations removed.

-Josef Kretz, --1942, from Rettigheim but not yet connected to our Bender family.General George Crook hired him to be Chief of Scouts in 1871 for much of the Apache Wars.
+General George Crook hired him to be Chief of Scouts in 1871 for much of the Apache Wars.
 He participated in Crook's Tonto (Apache) campaign (1871-1873).
 When the Camp Verde reservation was closed, Sieber was told to move Yavapais and Tonto Apaches to San Carlos Reservation in the middle of winter.
 He remained employed there and participated in several engagements with Apache groups that had left the reservation.

 In 1883 Crook went into the Sierra Madre of Mexico following Geronimo.
 Sieber was Crook's lead civilian scout.
 Sieber was in the field but not present when Geronimo surrended to Lt Gatewood and General Nelson Miles in 1886.
 Sieber was shot while on the job in 1887 trying to prevent an outbreak from the reservation.
 However, he was not happy with the treatment of the Apaches at San Carlos and resumed prospecting in 1891.

-Sieber died (on 19.February 1907, Apache Trail, Gila County, Arizona) in a construction accident while leading an Apache work crew that was building the Tonto road to the new Roosevelt dam site.
+Sieber died (on 19.February 1907, Apache Trail, Gila County, Arizona in a construction accident while leading an Apache work crew that was building the Tonto road to the new Roosevelt dam site.
 Al Sieber was colorful character of the American Southwest.1.4.3.2.3.2.2.3.5.1.2.
 Theodor

 Förderer,